givo/kurento-rtpendpoint/README.md

 ## Improtant Notes

-* In order for this example to work you need to reconfigure `Makito` in runtime (just after receiving the sdp answer) to use the udp port which `kurento` accepts in the sdp answer.

 * Your `Ubuntu` machine which runs `Kurento` have to have `openh264` and package from Cisco installed.

+* If your rtp source doesn't support sdp negogiation, you will need to manually configure it transmits to the udp port described in kurento sdp answer.

 ## Codec Transcoding